misant/redir/README.md

 Custom URL rewrite program for squid with squidGuard, allowing to show warning page and pass if user insists.
 Created for pfSense 2.2.6 but can be modified for any other installation.

+# Installation

 # TODO
 1. Remove squid cache.log spamming
 2. Replace python os.popen with subprocess
+3. Installation script?
+Not sure if needed

 # Inspired by
 That script was taken as starting point